 It was a bit early for the Fall, but in the mountains, the leaves had already started to change color.

 Iga-ryu Ninja House

 After coming out of the Castle, we walked around on the grounds.
 We came across a souvenir shop.
 It was a bit crowded, so we decided to come back to it later.
 A few meters beyond the shop we reached the Ninja House.
 Tickets to the Ninja House costs ¥700 each.
-One can also watch a Ninja martial art demonstration.
+They organize an immersive Ninja martial art demonstration for visitors.

 Iga-ryu Ninja Museum